How to Use Facebook Ads for Charity and Nonprofits

 - Interests: Choose the interests you want your intended audience to have.
 For example, “volunteering” or “community involvement” may work well for a local nonprofit.

 - Behaviors: Do you want to target users who access Facebook via mobile?
 Who make purchases online?
-Charitable donations is available for selection.
+Who make charitable donations?

 - Connections: You can target your ad to your Facebook fans and their friends.

-- You do not need to be a daily user of the platform, but knowledge of Facebook and how it works is essential to creating successful ads.
+- Some Facebook know-how.
+You do not need to be a daily user of the platform, but knowledge of Facebook and how it works is essential to creating successful ads.
 What would you like to see in your News Feed?
 What ads do you like?
-Take screen shots of catchy nonprofit ads that you see.
+Take screenshots of catchy nonprofit ads that you see.

 A great nonprofit Facebook ad has several characteristics: